cultome/cultome_player/README.md

 ```

 ## Installation
-Due I'm not a genius I have to rely in the best media player I'd ever used, MPlayer, as a multimedia backbone.
-So, unless you're trying to write yor own adapter for other music player, you need to have MPlayer installed.
+Due I'm not a genius I have to rely in an excelent media player as a multimedia backbone.
+So, unless you're trying to write yor own adapter for other music player, you need to have Mpg123 installed.

 ```ruby
 gem install cultome_player